 The US average workweek for all employees on private nonfarm payrolls was unchanged for the third month at 34.3 hours in January 2020.
 In manufacturing, the average workweek remained at 40.4 hours, while overtime edged down 0.1 hour to 3.1 hours.
 The average workweek of private-sector production and nonsupervisory employees edged up by 0.1 hour to 33.6 hours.
 United States Average Weekly Hours - data, historical chart, and calendar of releases - was last updated on February of 2020 from its official source.

-US average workweek for all employees on private nonfarm payrolls was unchanged at 34.4 hours in September.
-In manufacturing, the average workweek and overtime remained at 40.5 hours and 3.2 hours, respectively.
-The average workweek of private-sector production and nonsupervisory employees held at 33.6 hours.
-Average Weekly Hours in the United States averaged 34.35 Hours from 2006 until 2019, reaching an all time high of 34.60 Hours in August of 2014 and a record low of 33.70 Hours in June of 2009.
+Average Weekly Hours in the United States averaged 34.35 Hours from 2006 until 2020, reaching an all time high of 34.60 Hours in August of 2014 and a record low of 33.70 Hours in June of 2009.
+This page provides - United States Average Weekly Hours - actual values, historical data, forecast, chart, statistics, economic calendar and news.

-Average Weekly Hours in the United States is expected to be 34.40 Hours by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Average Weekly Hours in the United States to stand at 34.50 in 12 months time.
-In the long-term, the United States Average Weekly Hours is projected to trend around 34.40 Hours in 2020, according to our econometric models.
+Average Weekly Hours in the United States is expected to be 34.50 Hours by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Average Weekly Hours in the United States to stand at 34.40 in 12 months time.
+In the long-term, the United States Average Weekly Hours is projected to trend around 34.40 Hours in 2021, according to our econometric models.